Milestones in the development of human society

 It would be difficult to overstate the importance of Kepler's realisation that the movements of planets could be described by mathematical laws, and to work out what those laws might be.

 16. The scientific study of electricity seems to have started with William Gilbert in 1600.
+Gilbert was also the first to study magnetism systematically and scientifically.
 The practical application of electricity had to wait for the invention of the voltaic pile by Alessandro Volta in 1799 and Michael Faraday in the 1800s.

 17. The first telescope of the refracting type (reflecting telescopes came later) seems to have been invented in the Netherlands in 1608 by Hans Lippershey;